top of page

 Taxes and Workers Compensation

-While this is merely an overview of what we believe are the most important differences between an employee and an independent contractor, we encourage all business owners to ensure that all of their workers are classified correctly.
+While this is merely an overview of what we believe are the most important differences between an employee and an independent contractor, we encourage all practice owners to ensure that all of their workers are classified correctly.
 Having a strong employment or independent contractor agreement in place can assist in this classification, and Marti Law Group is happy to provide these services.
 Contact us at 860-552-7770 or info@martilawgroup.com.

 Disclaimer: This website is solely intended for the purpose of providing general information.
 This blog post is not a substitute for legal advice, thus no attorney-client relationship is created.
 An attorney-client relationship is only formed with Marti Law Group after you have signed an Engagement Letter.
 Nothing on this website constitutes legal advice.
 Every situation is different and fact-specific, and a proper legal analysis is necessary.
 The best way to get guidance on your specific legal issue is to contact a licensed attorney in your jurisdiction.
 To schedule a consultation with an attorney at Marti Law Group, please contact: info@martilawgroup.com or 860-552-7770